sadab-halim/Interview-Questions/OOPS/README.md

 | Protected | Protected | Protected | Private |
 | Private | Not Accessible (Hidden) | Not Accessible (Hidden) | Not Accessible (Hidden) |

-There are mainly 4 types of Inheritance:
+### Types of Inheritance
-- Single Level Inheritance
+- Single Inheritance
+- Multilevel Inheritance
 - Multiple Inheritance
-- Multilevel Inheritance
 - Hierarchical Inheritance
 - Hybrid Inheritance

-#### Single Level Inheritance
+### Single Inheritance
-In Single level inheritance, there is single base class & a single derived class i.e. - A base mobile features is extended by Samsung brand.
+In single inheritance, a class is allowed to inherit from only one class. i.e. one subclass is inherited by one base class only.

 *Syntax*
 ```c++: